Capstone-Projects-2023-Spring/project-optimap/documentation/docs/system-architecture/design.md

     DijkstrasAlgo -->>ExceptionHandler:Optimized Route
     ExceptionHandler ->>MapView: Update Route
 ```
-** *Use Case #5 Sequence Diagram: As a user, I would like for my route to be rerouted on the basis of various road and traffic conditions* **
+**Figure 1.7, *Use Case #5 Sequence Diagram: As a user, I would like for my route to be rerouted on the basis of various road and traffic conditions* **

+1. The User opens the OptiMap app
+2. The User selects "Create Route"
+3. The User enters desired destinations and clicks "Start Route"
+4. OptiMap displays optimized route to User
+5. Google Maps API notifies OptiMap of road closure
+6. OptiMap re-runs optimization on different roads
+7. OptiMap updates the map view and displays newly optimized route